dcunited001/dcunited001.github.io/_drafts/international-trends-2020.md

 - that International Supply Chain article isn't the only such article I've consumed in the past 3 months which has accelerated my acquisition of knowledge to personally unknown levels
-  - step one: find the PDF's *gimme all your PDF's*
-  - step two: review the PDF's on disk
-  - step three: rename the files, so they're more easily identified on my Kindle, which references the filename and has a limited UI
-    - but from the perspective of a reader, the Kindle DX is amazing. the Firmware/OS is a bit old, but the battery lasts nearly a month... yada yada.

-    - again, organizing these docs helps me prestructure the content, so i know what kind of questions to task my subconscious with. suddenly, my mind is racing with questions and sometimes it's too much.

 ### UN As "root" in the network of subgraphs of power structures